January 14, 2009: Steve Jobs’ cancer worsens to the point that he takes a medical leave from Apple.

 Steve Jobs’ leave of absence

-In the end, after a week of sustained legal recommendations, Jobs wrote a second letter, dated January 14 — this time announcing his leave of absence.
+In the end, after a week of sustained legal recommendations, Jobs wrote a second letter, dated January 14.
+This time, he announced his leave of absence.

 I am sure all of you saw my letter last week sharing something very personal with the Apple community.
 Unfortunately, the curiosity over my personal health continues to be a distraction not only for me and my family, but everyone else at Apple as well.
 In addition, during the past week I have learned that my health-related issues are more complex than I originally thought.